syncfusion-content/maui-docs/MAUI/Button/Customization.md

 ## Text Transform

-Users can now customize the Button's text using the text transform feature.
+Users can now customize the Button's text using the `TextTransform` feature.
 They can easily switch between uppercase, lowercase, none, or default styles.

 {% tabs %}
 {% highlight xaml %}